Tips for solar panel cleaning and maintenance

 If your photovoltaic system is easily accessible and you can reach them without a risk of smashing the glass with an extension pole, you can do it yourself.

 The top layer of a solar panel is tempered glass designed to withstand hail strikes.
 It’s very strong, but you can still damage or scratch the glass if you’re not careful.
-In addition, the glass may have anti-reflective or water repellant coatings, so you want to avoid any harsh cleaners, including Windex.
+In addition, the glass may have anti-reflective or water repellant coatings, so it’s best to avoid the use of any cleaners that contain harsh chemicals, including Windex.

-You can also simply hose off the panels - again, only if your water supply doesn’t have a high mineral content.
-Just be very careful to spray only the top surface of the glass, and not the backside of the panels where there are electronics and wiring.
+So if you’re using a hose, use a light spray setting.
+Also, be very careful to spray only the top surface of the glass, and not the backside of the panels where there are electronics and wiring.

 It’s a good idea to check your power generation before and after cleaning to see what the improvement in power output from cleaning was.
 This will let you know if this extra maintenance was worth your time.